 Steps to a Healthy Mouth and a Healthy You

 Most people know the routine hygienists recommend for keeping your teeth and gums healthy: “Brush and floss!”
 But what many people may not know is that the health of your teeth and gums is very much related to how healthy the rest of your body is, and it goes the other way too; your body can become unhealthy as a result of serious gum inflammation or tooth decay.
 There is evidence for success behind our traditional mantra of “brush and floss”, but how can you really optimize your routine to ensure your whole body, mouth included, stays healthy?
-Here are some straightforward tips from your friendly hygienists at West Hills Dental:
+Here are some straightforward tips from your friendly hygienists at Fear Free Dental:

 Keep gum inflammation at bay